 Plan for “Emergencies”

 To make a longer story a little shorter … it cost $960 to repair the battery issue.

-The joy of making my last student loan payment (even though it was a month behind schedule) was overshadowed by an insanely large new bill.
-Booo.
+The joy of making my last student loan payment and becoming self-employed was overshadowed by an insanely large new bill.

-I did more research on what emergency savings should be used for and noticed that I made an error in my budget calculation.
+Not necessarily.
 Car repair expenses should be expected throughout the year.
-If we had budgeted for it, this little surprise would probably have caused less shock (and 20 straight minutes of whining.)
+If I had budgeted for it, this little surprise would probably have caused less shock.

 Dealing With Large Unexpected Expenses